Solar Panels Sydney: Compare Costs & Installers

 It’s therefore important that the system you choose is appropriately sized for your home and electricity consumption.
 We have developed a tool to help you select a solar PV system size based on the amount of energy that you consume and your consumption pattern.

-Compare quotes from 7 installers in Sydney now.
+Compare quotes from 7 local installers in NSW for free now.

-What rebates are available for solar panels Sydney
+What rebates are available for solar panels in Sydney

 Like everyone everywhere in Australia, Sydney residents who install solar can benefit from the nation’s small-scale technology certificate (STC) rebate under the Renewable Energy Target.
 In simple terms, the STC rebate offers an upfront discount of approximately 30% for any solar installation under 100kW in capacity in Australia.
 The rebate does differ slightly depending on your location in Australia and on the current market price for the certificates it produces.

-The rebate is designed to be collected by the company that installs your solar system, so they in turn offer you a net price that has deducted the STC rebate.
+The rebate is designed to be collected by the company that installs solar system in NSW, so they in turn offer you a net price that has deducted the STC rebate.
 Most quotes will provide a breakdown of the total costs (before the rebate) and the net cost to you (after the rebate).

 To give you an example, a typical 6.6kW solar panel system in Sydney would generate 82 STCs (using the Clean Energy Regulator’s calculator) at a current price of $36.9 per certificate which would result in a rebate of $3,026.